 This course examines accounting systems as an integral component of a management information system.
-The student will obtain an understanding of transaction, internal controls, information system concepts, relational databases, Enterprise Resource Planning (ERP) systems and systems analysis techniques.
+The student will obtain an understanding of accounting systems theory, information theory, relational databases, Enterprise Resource Planning (ERP), and system analysis.
 The course will also include configuration of the SAP Business One application software.
 Prerequisite: Junior status or permission of instructor.
 Offered spring semester.
 Three credits.